dimayasinskyi/dimayasinskyi/README.md

 HTML, CSS, Bootstrap, basic JavaScript

 **Other:**
-Git, GitHub, SQLite, PosgresSQL, simple API, basic Docker use, basic testing
+Git, GitHub, SQLite, PosgresSQL, simple API, basic Docker use, basic testing, celery, redis

 ---

 ## English
 A2 — can read documentation with a translator, write simple messages, speaking is basic but willing to practice.

----

-## Goal
-Looking for a **Junior Django Backend Developer** position.
-Open to internships, remote work, or freelance.
-Available onsite in Vinnytsia if needed.

 ---